North Carolina Adoption Assistance and Adoption Costs: What You Need to Know

 Regardless of which adoption pathway you pursue, you may be eligible for the federal Adoption Tax Credit under 26 U.S.C. § 23:

-Income phase-out: The credit begins phasing out at a modified adjusted gross income above approximately $239,230 (2026) and is fully phased out above approximately $279,230.
+Income phase-out: For tax year 2026, the credit begins phasing out when modified adjusted gross income exceeds $265,080 and is fully phased out at $305,080 or more.

 DSS/special needs adoption: Families who adopt children with special needs from state foster care may claim the full maximum credit regardless of actual expenses paid, even if the adoption cost very little.
 This is a specific provision in the tax code designed to incentivize special needs adoption.